leostaples/electionbot/README.md

 [@electionbot](https://twitter.com/ElectionBot) is a twitter bot which returns elections results (currently from [vote2014 local elections](http://m.bbc.co.uk/news/events/vote2014)).

+### Run electionbot locally

-You can start electionbot locally using Shell adaptor by running:
+Use Shell adaptor (for dev) by running:

     % bin/hubot

-rr using twitter adaptor:
+or using twitter adaptor:

     % bin/hubot -a twitter -n electionbot

+Then tweet it your postcode, e.g.

+@electionbot postcode w1a